 5. Wreck Beach

 Considered by many to be one of the best clothing-optional beaches in the world, Wreck Beach is another spot truly loved by locals.
-Well-known for its hippie-esque, anything-goes vibe, Wreck Beach is also famous for its raw, natural beauty.
+Well-known for its hippie-esque, anything-goes vibe, Wreck Beach is as famous for its raw, natural beauty as it is for it is for it's nudity.
+(You don't have to go nude to enjoy the beach, but you do need to mind your manners--no gawking!)
 Go early; late-afternoon's high tides put most of the beach under water.